aijose/CppND-Capstone-Nibbles/README.md

   * The project uses multiple classes (*Controller*, *Game*, *Renderer*, *Snake*)

 * **Classes use appropriate access specifiers for class members.**
-  * Access specifiers have been used in all classes to control access to class members for all classes
+  * Access specifiers have been used in all classes to control access to class members.

 * **Class constructors utilize member initialization lists.**
   * Member initialization lists have been used in all the constructors of the *Game* class.